Ethics and AI | Part 2

 Ethical concerns ultimately lie with humans, during all AI design, development, and deployment stages.

 The simple notion of “AI ethics” is confusing.
-The imperative need in using AI system and applications is the human oversight.
-Ethics is the responsibility of the humans wherever they are.
+The imperative need in using AI systems and applications is human oversight.
+Ethics are the responsibility of humans wherever they are.
 This means that ethical concerns ultimately lie with humans, during all AI design, development and deployment stages.
 The right approach at this point should culminate with the ethical use of AI.

 There are, of course, the dangers and risks associated with autonomous decision-making by AI, where the human oversight will have the higher responsibility to ensure that ethical standards are upheld.
-History has shown us that the humans will never be capable to master technology in a way to make sure that it is used only for good and moral purposes.
-On the contrary, even at this stage an immeasurable amount of talent and creativity is spent in using AI for fake news, manipulation, propaganda and plagiarism.
+History has shown us that humans will never be capable of mastering technology to ensure that it is used only for good and moral purposes.
+On the contrary, even at this stage an immeasurable amount of talent and creativity is spent in using AI for fake news, manipulation, propaganda, and plagiarism.

 The Information Society should respect peace and uphold the fundamental values of freedom, equality, solidarity, tolerance, shared responsibility, and respect for nature.